 - A. New development should incorporate appropriate external lighting and be designed to mitigate wider harm.
-Lighting should be: - a. appropriate for its purpose and its setting; - b. demonstrated to minimise the level of illumination required, glare, angle and light trespass, particularly to mitigate any harm to sensitive receptors such as residential properties, natural habitats and biodiversity; and - c. assist in achieving a high standard of secure by design. - B. Proposals for floodlighting will be supported where it would enhance sporting facilities and would not be detrimental to the character of the open land, the amenity of neighbouring occupiers nor harmful to biodiversity.
+Lighting should be: - a. appropriate for its purpose and its setting; - b. demonstrated to minimise the level of illumination required, glare, angle and light trespass, particularly to mitigate any harm to sensitive receptors such as residential properties, natural habitats and biodiversity (such as priority habitats, species, protected sites, rivers and their corridors), and - c. assist in achieving a high standard of secure by design. - A. Proposals for floodlighting will be supported where it would enhance sporting facilities and would not be detrimental to the character of the open land, the amenity of neighbouring occupiers nor harmful to biodiversity.